npechl/plant-curation/BOLD Systems/curation.md

    - Compress outputs

 2. **ITS concatenation (optional)**
-   - Merge ITS1, 5.8S, and ITS2 FASTA files into a single concatenated `full.ITS` file
+   - Merge ITS1, 5.8S, and ITS2 FASTA files into a single concatenated `ITS` file

 3. **Alignment & validation**
    - Align curated FASTA with MAFFT